dgruber/drmaa2os/pkg/jobtracker/singularity/README.md

 # Tracker for Singularity Containers

-This is work in progress...ideas welcome.
+This is work in progress...ideas welcome!

-Known issues:
-- Container termination does not work correctly.

 ## Introduction